sKuhLight/IRsinn/docs/MEDIA_PLAYER.md

 ```

 ### Changing channels
 Most IR remotes can only send one key at a time (0 to 9) to change your TV channel, changing to other channels requires pressing 2 consecutive keys.
-SmartIR handles any channel for you with the standard Home Assistant service interface.
+IRsinn handles any channel for you with the standard Home Assistant service interface.
 Here is an example that changes your Kitchen TV to channel 51:

 ```yaml
 service: media_player.play_media